 Routing with GPS Fleet Tracking

-To get the most efficient, productive use out of the vehicles in a fleet, it helps to know exactly where they are at all times.
+To improve the efficiency of the vehicles in a fleet, it helps to know exactly where they are at all times.
 How far is a truck from its destination?
 Is it currently enroute, or stopped?
 Is there heavy traffic impeding its progress?
 With fleet tracking, a dispatcher or fleet manager can find out immediately where a vehicle is.
 With this information the dispatcher can estimate time of arrival, and share more precise information with those expecting a delivery or service call — a business advantage.

 Precise location tracking gives a trucking fleet more flexibility — it can serve last-minute or unplanned requests from customers, locating the closest vehicle for response in the shortest possible time.